InfinityFlowPrinting/InfinityFlow-S1/S1-CAD/README.md

 ### 2. S1-Rollers

-The `S1-Rollers` section contains individual folders with STL files for rollers compatible with specific filament spool sizes.
+The `S1-Sides` section contains individual folders with STL files for rollers compatible with specific filament spool sizes.
 Each roller size (1kg, 3kg, and 5kg) includes all parts necessary for assembly.

-For detailed assembly instructions for each roller, please refer to our [website](https://infinityflow3d.com/).
+For more info, please refer to our [website](https://infinityflow3d.com/).